Claudiu Bumba: Adanaspor

 Bumba changed countries again on 20 July 2018, after agreeing to a two-year deal with Turkish team Adanaspor.
 He contributed with three goals from 27 appearances during his first and only campaign in the TFF First League.

-Kisvárda / Fehérvár
+Kisvárda and Fehérvár

 On 19 July 2019, Bumba signed for Hungarian club Kisvárda on a two-year contract with an option for another year.
 He made his debut on 31 August, entering as a 64th-minute substitute in a 0–3 Nemzeti Bajnokság I loss to Fehérvár.

 On 24 June 2022, Bumba was formally unveiled as a Fehérvár player after agreeing to a two-year deal with the team.

 International career

 Bumba made his debut for the Romania national under-17 team on 21 September 2010, scoring the only goal in a victory over Kazakhstan.
 He represented the side at the 2011 UEFA European Football Championship, where Romania finished last in its group.
 On 6 October 2011, Bumba made his debut for the under-19 team by coming on in the 44th minute of a match against Sweden.

 Bumba played one game for the Romania senior team on 27 January 2012, when manager Victor Pițurcă brought him on in the 79th minute for Cristian Tănase in a 4–0 friendly victory over Turkmenistan.
 He impressed with his physical fitness, having an excellent muscular mass and stamina for his age.